rubenmesserschmidt/blendai-docs/docs/source/preferences.rst

 Chat
    - **Profile**: Change your profile picture and name.
 This is how you will show up in conversations.
    - **Language**: Change the language of your assistant.
 When set to ``Automatic`` the language will be set to the language of your Blender preferences.
+   - **Custom Instructions**: Add custom instructions for chatting to tailor the experience to your needs.
+E.g. "I'm an intermediate Blender user, interested in hard surface modeling.
+Answer short and concise.
+Talk to me in Yoda style."

 Generation
    - **Quality**: Change the quality of the responses from your assistant for all text based features.